 Over the past three years there have been many challenges to the tourism industry, which has been badly affected by political upheaval and security threats.
 How has Kimidar Tours managed to ride out the tourism slump?

-The latest unrest [and the general] atmosphere have deeply affected the travel industry and have [added] a further [step] to our operation processes as we have to study the surrounding environment well before preparing our offers, particularly to inbound travelers.
-We have been trying to draw them out of Cairo — the center of events – to the beach cities such as the Red Sea in order to keep them isolated from [events in the capital] and convince them that Egypt is safe.
+The latest unrest and the general atmosphere have deeply affected the travel industry and have added a further step to our operation processes as we have to study the surrounding environment well before preparing our offers, particularly to inbound travellers.
+We have been trying to draw them out of Cairo — the center of events – to the beach cities such as the Red Sea in order to keep them isolated from events in the capital and convince them that Egypt is safe.
 However, you have to be frank with your customers and guests; we will in no case compromise our guests’ safety for the sake of business revenue.

 Since the Revolution clients have had to readjust their travel traditions, exploring alternative options to the regular Sahel and Sokhna long weekends.
 Would you agree with this statement?